EUNAVFOR MED OPERATION IRINI

 • is tasked to support capacity building and training of the Libyan Coast Guard and Navy.
 The Implementation in this activity has not started due to the political fragementation in Libya.

 EUNAVFOR MED IRINI monitored suspected flights, airports, ports, and performed boarding and friendly approaches.
-Since the beginning of operations we have provided several special reports to the UN panel of experts on Libya, as mentioned below: is led by Rear Admiral Stefano TURCHETTO as EU Operation Commander, and its headquarters is located in Rome, Italy.
+Since the beginning of operations we have provided several special reports to the UN panel of experts on Libya, as mentioned below: The operation is currently led by Rear Admiral Valentino Rinaldi as EU Operation Commander, and its headquarters is located in Rome, Italy.
 Launched on 31 March 2020, after the force generation process and despite the Covid-19 pandemic, the Operation effectively started its activity at sea on the 4 May 2020.
 On 10 September 2020, the first boarding activity at sea took place and the full operational capability was declared.

 Background